CRogers/fluentify/readme.md

-Fluentify
+Flulidify
 ===

-Fluentify is a way to easily make fluent interfaces in coffeescript where the methods can be called in any order.
+Flulidify is a way to easily make fluent interfaces in coffeescript where the methods can be called in any order.

 Installation
 ---

-Via npm: place `fluentify` in the `dependencies` your package.json or run:
+Via npm: place `flulidify` in the `dependencies` your package.json or run:

 ````
-npm install fluentify
+npm install flulidify
 ````

-Alternatively grab `dist/fluentify.js`.
+Alternatively grab `dist/flulidify.js`.
 There are no dependencies.
-Supports both browser (`fluentify` global) or node (`fluentify = require('fluentify')`).
+Supports both browser (`flulidify` global) or node (`flulidify = require('flulidify')`).

 Examples
 ---